Skip to Content

 If you choose your plants well (see number 6, below), they should not need much, if any, supplemental water beyond the first year.
 However, you may want to provide water during an exceptionally dry spell to help them out.

-3. Spread a layer of mulch
+3. Spread a Layer of Mulch

 A layer of mulch will help protect the tree roots as well as retain moisture in the soil.
 About two to four inches is a good amount around trees to receive the benefits of the mulch without smothering the tree roots.
-Additionally, never pile mulch up against the trunk.
-Instead, leave a gap of several inches between the trunk and the edge of the mulch.

 Containers are a great way to tuck more plants in under a spruce tree.
 Thirstier plants and those that prefer neutral or alkaline soil are all great candidates for container plantings, as you have more control over their growing conditions in a pot.
 Annuals should also go in containers rather than in the ground, because they require the soil to be dug into every year, increasing the chances of damaging tree roots.